fukuiretu/nuxt-healthcheck/README.md

 }
 ```

-### Add additional options to sitemap section of nuxt.config.js to override defaults
+### Add additional options to healthcheck section of nuxt.config.js to override defaults

 ```
 healthcheck: {